 Modula is a powerful and user-friendly WordPress image gallery plugin.
 It gives you a wide range of flexible customization options so you can easily tweak your gallery to your liking.
 Unlike other available gallery plugins, with the Modula custom grid functionality, you can freely resize images within your gallery’s container, even controlling their heights, widths and aspect ratio.

-And, best of all, it’s really easy – all you need to do is switch a gallery from ‘creative gallery’ to ‘custom grid’ and start resizing and changing the dimensions of your images by clicking and dragging from the bottom right-hand corners of the images in your gallery.
+And, best of all, it’s straightforward – all you need to do is switch a gallery from ‘creative gallery’ to ‘custom grid’ and start resizing and changing the dimensions of your images by clicking and dragging from the bottom right-hand corners of the photos in your gallery.

 Modula is almost incomparable to other gallery plugins when it comes to customization and power.
 They offer an unparalleled amount of flexibility that we haven’t found to be available in any other gallery plugins; it’s straightforward to see why Modula is an absolute must-have on any list of WordPress plugins.